-- Students may apply for upper-division psychology major status in the Psychology Department Office during the semester in which they expect to successfully complete the core course requirements.
-Approval will be contingent upon satisfactory fulfillment of these requirements.
+- Students should apply for full psychology major status during the semester in which they expect to complete the Pre-Major Core courses.
+Approval will be contingent on the satisfactory completion of these courses.

 - CR/NC grading is not permitted in the psychology major.